-The proposed Irish Water Shannon Pipeline corridor traverses the north-western margin of Timahoe South Bog.
+The pipeline for the proposed Water Supply Project - Eastern and Midlands Region is anticipated to pass through a section of the north-western margin of Timahoe South Bog.

 It is anticipated that the combination of active enhanced rehabilitation measures and natural colonisation will quickly accelerate environmental stabilisation.
 Nevertheless, it will still take some time (30-50 years) for naturally functioning peatland ecosystems to fully re-establish.